nacharki/gossip_semantic_search/README.md

 2. **Using the App**

    - Open the provided URL in  `http://localhost:8501`.
-   - Enter your search query in the input field and the maximal number of results to show
+   - Enter a search query in the input field and the maximal number of results to show
    - Click the **Search** button to retrieve results.
    - View the articles along with their metadata and content snippets.